Albigensian Crusade: Prelude to crusade

 On assuming the papacy in 1198, Pope Innocent III resolved to deal with the Cathars and sent a delegation of friars to the province of Languedoc to assess the situation.
 The Cathars of Languedoc were seen as not showing proper respect for the authority of the French king or the local Catholic Church, and their leaders were being protected by powerful nobles, who had a clear interest in independence from the king.
 At least in part for this reason, many powerful noblemen embraced Catharism despite making little attempt to follow its strict lifestyle restrictions.

-In desperation, Innocent turned to Philip II of France, urging him to either force Raymond VI, Count of Toulouse to deal with the heresy or depose him militarily.
-By 1204, he offered to bless those willing to go on a military campaign against the Cathars with the same indulgence given to crusaders travelling to the Holy Land (the Fourth Crusade, in its late stages at the time, had not shown any signs of going in that direction).
+In desperation, Innocent turned to Philip II of France, urging him either to force Raymond VI, Count of Toulouse to deal with the heresy or depose him militarily.
+By 1204, he offered to bless those willing to go on a military campaign against the Cathars with the same indulgence given to crusaders travelling to the Holy Land.
+The Fourth Crusade, in its late stages at the time, had not shown any signs of going in that direction.
 However, Philip was engaged in conflict with King John of England, and was unwilling to get involved in a separate conflict in the Languedoc.
 Hence, the plan stalled.

 One of the most powerful noblemen, Raymond VI, did not openly embrace Cathar beliefs, but was sympathetic to Catharism and hostile to the French king.
 He refused to assist the delegation.
 He was excommunicated in May 1207 and an interdict was placed on his lands.
 Innocent tried to deal with the situation diplomatically by sending a number of preachers, many of them monks of the Cistercian order, to convert the Cathars.
 They were under the direction of the senior papal legate, Pierre de Castelnau.
 The preachers managed to bring some people back into the Catholic faith, but for the most part, were renounced.

 Pierre himself was extremely unpopular, and once had to flee the region for fear that he would be assassinated.
 On 13 January 1208, Raymond met Pierre in the hope of gaining absolution.
 The discussion did not go well.
 Raymond expelled him and threatened his safety.
 The following morning, Pierre was killed, allegedly by one of Raymond's knights.
 Innocent III claimed that Raymond ordered his execution; William of Tudela blames the murder entirely on "an evil-hearted squire hoping to win the Count's approval".

 Pope Innocent declared Raymond anathematized and released all of his subjects from their oaths of obedience to him.
 However, Raymond soon attempted to reconcile with the Church by sending legates to Rome.
-They exchanged gifts, reconciled, and the excommunication was lifted.
+They exchanged gifts, were reconciled, and the excommunication was lifted.
 At the Council of Avignon in 1209, Raymond was again excommunicated for not fulfilling the conditions of ecclesiastical reconciliation.
 After this, Innocent III called for a crusade against the Albigensians, with the view that a Europe free of heresy could better defend its borders against invading Muslims.
 The time period of the Crusade coincided with the Fifth and Sixth Crusades in the Holy Land.